zvxryb/zvxryb.github.io/blog/_posts/2015-07-10-atmosphere.md

 # Implementation

-As stated in <a href='#ref-hoffman-preetham'>Rendering Outdoor Light Scattering in Real Time</a>, we can model light scattering by applying two processes at each step.  *Inscattering*, which determines how much light is accumulated by scattering, and *extinction*, which determines how much light is lost due to outscattering and absorption.
+As stated in [Rendering Outdoor Light Scattering in Real Time](#ref-hoffman-preetham), we can model light scattering by applying two processes at each step.  *Inscattering*, which determines how much light is accumulated by scattering, and *extinction*, which determines how much light is lost due to outscattering and absorption.

 The constant <span class='math'>\beta</span> represents the total scattering in all directions.
 When we accumulate inscatter, we are only interested in light which is specifically scattered towards the observer.
 This is given by the "phase function", <span class='math'>\Phi(\theta)</span>, which determines the distribution of scattered light.